mhauru/abeliantensors/README.md

 Note that each element of the tensor is associated with one irrep charge for each of the indices.
 The symmetry property is then that an element can only be non-zero if the charges from each index, multiplied by the direction of that index, add up to the charge of the tensor.
-Addition for Zn tensors is modulo n.
+Addition of charges for Zn tensors is modulo n.
 So for instance for a `charge=0` `TensorZ2` object this means that the charges on each leg must add up to an even number for an element to be non-zero.
 The whole point of this library is to store and use such symmetric tensors in an efficient way, where we don't waste memory or computation time on the elements we know are zero by symmetry, and can't accidentally let them be non-zero.

 Here's a simple nonsense example of how tensors can be used:
 ```